Taxes can be overwhelming, but they are essential to managing a successful business.

 - Nebraska – Nebraska Revised Statute 77-2701.13 defines what business activities create sales tax nexus in Nebraska.

 - Nevada – Nevada defines what creates sales tax nexus in the state in a Sales Tax FAQ.
 Interestingly, Nevada repealed their definition of “retailer maintaining a place of business” in the state in 2007 and have not replaced it.
 They have, however, provided guidance for out-of-state sellers in the Use Tax – Common Questions and Answers (opens in word doc!) document on their Department of Taxation Website.

-- New Jersey – New Jersey Statute 52:32B-2 defines what is considered a “seller” under New Jersey law, and New Jersey Technical Bulletin 78-R goes into more detail about what activities create sales tax nexus in New Jersey (p.
+- New Jersey – This New Jersey Technical Bulletin 78-R goes into detail about what activities create sales tax nexus in New Jersey (p.
 2).